 You will learn to model and analyse industrial fluid flow and heat transfer systems like a biofuel plant.

-You will to learn to design creative, considered, sustainable, ethical, economical, inclusive complex engineering components, for example emulsifier cream filling station for biodegradable tube packaging.
+You will learn how to design creative, considered, sustainable, ethical, economical, inclusive complex manufacturing engineering solutions.
+You will also cover automated component separation systems.